web2solutions/voodux/README.md

 In resume: To focus on a solid `Software development lifecycle` and to rely more on modern web technologies already available on the play ground.

-The proposal is about to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most commom types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.
+The proposal is about to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most common types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.

 It provides a underlying architecture offering resources like: